 Enjoy reaching out to others?
 Showing the love of Christ to others?
 Do you enjoy cooking, baking, serving?
-Get to know Katie Halloran, Ministry Team Leader for Hospitality.
+Get to know Lynn Moeckel, Ministry Team Leader for Hospitality.

 Enjoy working behind the scenes?
 Using your hands?
 Do you like fixing things, painting, gardening?
 Lockwood Hill, Deacon Chair, leads service opportunities that help you work alongside others.